teusH/MySense/PyCom/README.md

 <img src="images/PyCom-wiring-BME-SDS-PMS-SSD-GPS.png" align=center height=250>

 See for examples of wiring the `README.LopY.md` (LoRaWan TTN, BME280, SDS011 and SSD1306) or `README.WiPy.md` (wifi MQTT, BME680, PMS7003, SSD1306) readme's.

+Its is handy to use a 'connector board': a simple PCB which has a row of say Grove connectors for the sensor devices and 'foot' for the LoPy controller.
+The electronic scheme using mosfets to power sensor devices and ready scheme to send to a board producer can be found in the documentation directory.

+ATTENTION: we discovered that the wifi beacon is causing in some circumstances a 2ms drop of the power to the ESP8266 controller below 3.3V every 100ms interval.
+Some dust laser sensors are influenced and produce unexpected high measurements because of this.
+Suggested is to use a good powerfull adapter, and/or apply a 1000 uF capacitor or configure MySense to switch off the wifi after one hour (see Config.py for a how to).

 ## To Do
 Add more sensor modules.
 The Shiney PPD42NS (unreliable and too much errors), DHT22 and DHT11 (too much peaks and outdoor time to live too short) meteo sensor are depricated.
 Sensirion SHT31 (only temperature and RH, not very precise).